Frequently Asked Questions

 Language

 All the naturalist guides are bilingual and tours are conducted in English and Spanish if required.
-Some guides speak multiple languages and it is possible to arrange tours in another languages besides English and Spanish.
-There would be an additional cost for a specialty guide.
+Some guides speak multiple languages and it is possible to arrange tours in other languages.
+This needs to be done in advance.
+There would be an additional cost for a guide who speaks a language other than English or Spanish.

 Return to top of page